WisconsinAIVision/elastic-infogan/README.md

   year={2020}
 }
 ```
-The Gumbel-softmax implementation was taken from this wonderful [work](https://github.com/ericjang/gumbel-softmax) by Eric Jang et al.
+- The Gumbel-softmax implementation was taken from this wonderful [work](https://github.com/ericjang/gumbel-softmax) by Eric Jang et al.
+- The implementation for Normalized Temperature-Scaled Cross Entropy loss was taken from this [repository](https://github.com/sthalles/SimCLR) by Thalles Silva.

 For any queries related to this work, please contact [Utkarsh Ojha](https://utkarshojha.github.io/)

--